OpenKneeboard/OpenKneeboard/docs/faq.md

 1. TOC
 {:toc}

+## When should I start OpenKneeboard?

+For the most part, it doesn't matter; if you find that OpenKneeboard only works reliably if you start things in a certain order, please [report a bug](https://go.openkneeboard.com/issues).

+The one exception is if there is an update for OpenKneeboard: installing or updating OpenKneeboard might need you to restart any open games or OpenXR applications, so it's better to either start OpenKneeboard first in case there's an update, or leave installing updates until after you've finished the game for the day; you can install the update later by clicking 'Check for Updates' in the Help section.

 ## How do I use the mouse in-game?

 Mice are not supported in-game; the toolbar is shown as it can be used with graphics tablets, like those made by Wacom or Huion.